-Ms. Chau Cynthia Sin Ha (Committee Chairlady) 0/1
+Ms. Chau Cynthia Sin Ha (Committee Chairlady)

-Mr. Fong Pui Sheung, David 1/1
+Mr. Fong Pui Sheung David

-Mr. Or Kam Chung, Janson 1/:
+Mr. Or Kam Chung Janson

-The major roles and functions of the Nomination Committee are as follow:
+The major roles and functions of the Nomination Committee are as follows:

 - to review the structure, size and composition (including the skills, knowledge and experience) of the Board at least annually and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy; - to identify individuals suitably qualified to become Board members and select or make recommendations to the Board on the selection of individuals nominated for directorships; - · to assess the independence of independent non-executive directors; and - to make recommendations to the Board on the appointment and re-appointment of directors and succession planning for directors, in particular, the Chairman and the Chief Executive.